Frequently Asked Questions

 Do.
 Not.
 Squeeze.
 It.

-• No. Since babies cannot consent to being pierced, I will not pierce them.
+No. Babies cannot consent to being pierced, so I will not pierce them.

 If you suspect that you have an infection, contact your doctor ASAP.